BW PolyureaProtective CoatingsContact

 BW6-9528 forms the main hand-applied polyurea waterproofing membrane in this system.
 It is the continuous waterproofing layer between the BW8010 preparation layer and the BW0-8029 protective topcoat.

-BW6-9528 is the main hand-applied polyurea waterproofing membrane in this system and is recommended at about 1.5 mm.
-Final membrane thickness should be confirmed according to tank or pool structure, substrate condition, water exposure and project specification.
+BW6-9528 is recommended at about 1.5 mm for this tank and swimming pool system.
+Final membrane thickness should be confirmed according to tank or pool structure, substrate condition, water exposure, water chemistry and project specification.

 Which tank or pool details need special attention?

-Wall-floor transitions, corners, drains, pipe penetrations, steps, overflow details, outlets and equipment bases should be checked and treated according to project detail requirements before the main membrane is applied.
+Wall-floor transitions, inner corners, steps, drains, outlets, pipe penetrations, overflow details and equipment bases should be checked and treated according to project detail requirements before the main membrane is applied.

 Why use a hand-applied polyurea system instead of spray polyurea?